Guendouzi inspires Marseille to win over Lorient

 English forward Stephy Mavididi scored his third goal of the season as Montpellier defeated second-placed Lens 1-0.

-Lens lost for just the second time this season, leaving Paris Saint-Germain nine points clear at the top.
+Lens lost for just the second time this season, leaving PSG nine points clear at the top.

+Rennes, the only team to beat PSG this campaign, swept aside Metz 3-0 while Strasbourg thrashed bottom side Saint-Etienne 5-1.

+Bordeaux and Nantes drew 1-1 while Brest remain winless after being held by the same scoreline at home to Reims.

 JOIN OUR PULSE COMMUNITY!